 A deferred tax asset is recognized for unused tax losses, tax credits and deductible temporary differences, to the extent that it is probable that future taxable profits will be available against which they can be utilized.
 Deferred tax assets are reviewed at each reporting date and are reduced to the extent that it is no longer probable that the related tax benefit will be realized.

 k) Financial instruments

 On initial recognition financial assets are classified as measured at:

 - i.
 Amortized cost; - ii.
 Fair value through other comprehensive income ("FVOCI"); and - iii.
 Fair value through profit and loss ("FVTPL").

-Financial assets are not reclassified subsequent to their initial recognition unless the Company k) Financial instruments (continued)
+k) Financial instruments (continued)